konradzdeb/blog/content/post/2025-03-14-git-dotfiles/index.md

    alias config='/usr/bin/git --git-dir=$HOME/.doftfiles/ --work-tree=$HOME'
    ```
    What happens here:
-   * The argument `--work-tree` tells git where the project files live
+   * The argument `--work-tree` points to where the actual files reside
    * The argument `--git-dir` specifies where we store the repository data
 4. There is one more snag, in the present configuration calling the `config` command would show a vast number of untracked files.
 We can solve that problem by using the following git configuration